Measurement of capital - frequently asked questions

 - relate to the final issue documents or at least well-developed draft versions.

-A senior executive of the regulated entity should sign the statement of compliance, acknowledging responsibility for the assessment.
+A senior executive of the entity should sign and date the statement of compliance, acknowledging responsibility for the assessment when making their submission.

-1.3: What additional information may be sought when APRA is assessing an Additional Tier 1 or Tier 2 capital instrument?
+1.3: What additional information may be sought when APRA is assessing a capital instrument?
+(Updated December 2021)

 Where there are multiple entities involved in the instrument (including at conversion or write-off), diagrams depicting the interactions between entities in various scenarios and accompanying accounting entries may assist APRA’s assessment.

-If the instrument is to be issued by a subsidiary within an ADI Level 2 group, the regulated entity will need to determine the impact on Regulatory Capital of the minority interest restrictions.
-Provision of the full calculation will facilitate APRA’s review - refer also to 2.1.
-(The minority interest restrictions on Additional Tier 1 and Tier 2 capital instruments do not apply to other industries.)
+If a CET1 capital instrument is to be issued by a subsidiary within a Level 2 general insurance group or a capital instrument is to be issued by a subsidiary within an ADI Level 2 group, the regulated entity will need to determine the impact on regulatory capital of the minority interest restrictions.
+Provision of the full calculation will facilitate APRA’s review - refer also to FAQ 2.1.
+(Note: The minority interest restrictions on AT1 and Tier 2 capital instruments do not apply to general insurers.
+There are no minority interest restrictions on capital instruments for life insurers.)

-1.4: What opinions are needed to facilitate APRA’s assessment of an Additional Tier 1 or Tier 2 capital instrument?
+1.4: What independent expert opinions are needed to facilitate APRA’s assessment of the eligibility of a capital instrument?
+(Updated December 2021)

-For any new or revised capital instrument APRA expects provision of opinions from independent experts on the:
+For any new or revised AT1, Tier 2 or MEI capital instrument, APRA expects provision of opinions from independent experts on the:

 - accounting treatment;